abbasudo/abbasudo.ir/content/collections/pages/azad-laravel-course.md

 id: 2c8f79db-27ec-47f9-aea7-2e4d5f310896
 blueprint: page
 title: 'Laravel for Beginners Course'
-description: 'In this article, I talked about details of the on-site laravel course that I planning to hold in June 2024.'
+description: 'In this article, I talked about details of the on-site laravel course that I planning to hold on May 11th, 2024.'
 template: articles/persian
 updated_by: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
-updated_at: 1716887694
+updated_at: 1716889144
 image: images/laravel-social.png
 parent: home
 ---